refugies-info/karfur/docs/README.md

   - test app
   - linked to the prod backend (for user tests purposes)
-  - accessible via Expo Go with a link
+  - accessible via a development build (see https://docs.expo.dev/development/create-development-builds/)

 - `production`:
   - app used by real users